See Nutshell in action!

 In one case study, a company with an international sales group pitted reps targeting one country against reps selling to another.
 When one team began to pull ahead, the low-performing reps were quick to assume that the problem was the market in their target country.
 As a result, their motivation stalled.

 The CEO’s solution?
-He took the highest performing reps from the star teams and sat them next to the reps of the low-performing countries.
-By being in close proximity to the high-performers and learning some of their sales techniques, teams were able to turn their productivity around and began outperforming within weeks.
+He took the highest-performing reps from the star teams and sat them next to the reps of the low-performing countries.
+By being in close proximity to the high-performers and learning some of their sales techniques, teams were able to turn their productivity around and begin outperforming within weeks.

-Instead of investing in a gamification model that pits your sales reps against each other, consider prioritizing collaboration in order to close more deals.
-Cooperative sales culture is not only essential for maintaining a healthy, enjoyable work environment for your employees, it can also help increase the overall productivity of your team.
+Instead of investing in a gamification model that pits your sales reps against each other, consider prioritizing collaboration to close more deals.
+A cooperative sales culture is not only essential for maintaining a healthy, enjoyable work environment for your employees, but it can also help increase your team’s overall productivity.

 Your reps have likely heard a lot of feedback from customers—both good and bad—about the product or service they’re trying to sell.
 And let’s face it: No amount of sales finesse can truly make up for a flawed product.
 In this situation, your company may have to invest more into your product development and customer service team.